-Mortalis eventually broke up and Rich and I briefly formed Bottomed Out, which had short 1-2 minute songs and returned to the original Sore Throat/Assuck kind of writing.
+Mortalis eventually broke up and Rich and I formed B.O. (for Bottomed Out) which had short 1-2 minute songs and returned to the original Sore Throat/Assuck kind of writing.
 We had songs with titles like “One Eye and a Bag of Condoms” and “2pump Chump.”
 Eventually I gravitated out of the death metal scene and ended up working at a mortuary going to school full time.

 Shortly after I started going to Cuesta College I moved into Reis Chapel in San Luis Obispo.
 I lived with 4 other guys and together our responsibility included collecting various Human remains and transporting them back to the mortuary.
 Our apartment was literally attached to the chapel (we even had a door the opened directly to the coffin display room).
 On the weekends we answered the phone at the mortuary and also worked at various Chapel functions (wakes, funerals, etc).
 As far as I know this was the last mortuary in California that still used this kind of system (most mortuaries use a professional service to collect human remains).
 We would work in shifts and have to be ready at a moments notice should someone have passed.
 We would go to homes, hospitals, the scene of an accident, or wherever a body was discovered.
 It was during this time that I realized that I was not into real life guts and gore.
 There is a lot I could say about my time at the mortuary, but it is rather depressing.
 During this time I started to try to actually learn how to play the drums in other styles and would sit in occasionally with the Shival Experience (a roots/rock/reggae band) and would jam with friends.

 In the Spring of 1997 I put all of my stuff into storage (including my drums) and headed up to San Francisco to attend San Francisco State University.
 Through a series of misunderstandings and accidents I ended up spending all of my financial aid living in a hotel while looking for a place.
-By Spring break I was homeless, living in the 24-hour study section of the library and had my car towed all while studying philosophy of language, philosophy of mind, neuroscience, and cognitive psychology.
+By Spring break I was homeless, living in the 24-hour study section of the library and had my car towed all while studying the philosophy and science of language, relativity physics and modern cosmology, and a bit of Shakespeare!
 During all of this my storage space had been left unpaid and my stuff was auctioned off.
 I lost everything except what I had taken to SF with me and that amounted to mostly clothes.
 Needless to say this included my drum set.
 I went without drums for a year or two and eventually came to the realization that if I continued this way I would be one of those people who said “I used to play the drums when I was in college,” and so I took some of my financial aid money and bought a drum set.
 By this time I was settled in SF and lived in the house that I would continue to live in until I left SF in 2002.
 The first set I bought was a very crappy CB-700 set but it was fine for playing in the garage with my roommates who were all artists and musicians.
 In SF I was introduced to the jazz funk scene and became interested in free-form jamming.
 I also got my first practice pad and started practice paradiddles, single-stroke and double-stroke rolls.

 Maggie’s Pacifier was formed when I met George Adelson around 1998 or so.
 George was a local SF kid who operated a “secretarial service”.
 This meant that he ran an answering service and mail P.O. box with a real street address.
 I had my permanent address listed at his place (at that point I was living in the 24 hour study section at SF state and waiting to get into the dorms!) and would chat with him when I came to pick up my mail.